Last Updated on October 1, 2022 by Editorial Team

 Broadly, there are two ways in which you can effectively practice and improve Mental math.

-Theoretical approach In this kind of approach, initially we learn mathematical concepts by writing on paper and and then practice the concepts in other ways orally.
-The idea behind this is that to have a sound knowledge of every aspect of solving a problem so that our brain gets comfortable solving it without the help of any device.
+Theoretical approach In this kind of approach, initially we learn mathematical concepts by writing on paper and then practice the concepts in other ways orally.
+The idea behind this is to have a sound knowledge of every aspect of solving a problem so that our brain gets comfortable solving it without the help of any device.
 However, there is no single way to follow this approach.
 Different problems have different ways.
-It totally depends upon the comfortability of child.
+It totally depends upon the comfortability of a child.
 We would explain by taking one of the most commonly used technique.

 Let us take the example of the cumbersome sum of 5 numbers, say 567, 643, 699, 146, 365.

-First we will going to solve it as we normally do (on paper) .
+First, we will be going to solve it as we normally do (on paper).
 Take a stopwatch and note down the timings.
 Do follow the steps accordingly.

 1. Start the timer.
 Solve